PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 ### Hyperparameters

-**We are continuously improving performance for first-order algorithms and finding better hyperparameters and will release an ultimate version as soon as possible.
-Meanwhile, we are happy to receive any advice from users, feel free for opening PRs or issues.**
+**We are continuously improving performance for on-policy algorithms and finding better hyperparameters.
+Therefore, we are happy to receive any advice from users, feel free for opening PRs or issues.**

 #### First-Order Methods Specific Hyperparameters